Rate of global forest loss halved: UN report

-The biggest loss of forests occurred in the tropics, particularly in South America and Africa, although even there the rate of loss "has decreased substantially in the past five years", the report says.
+The biggest loss of forests occurred in the tropics, particularly in South America and Africa, although even there the rate of loss “has decreased substantially in the past five years”, the report said.

-Natural forest will probably continue to decline mainly through land clearance for agriculture, but "due to growing demand for forest products and environmental services, the area of planted forests is likely to continue to increase in coming years".
+Natural forest will probably continue to decline, but “due to growing demand for forest products and environmental services, the area of planted forests is likely to continue to increase in coming years”.

 The conclusions raised questions of whether alarm bells sounded over forest loss have been overplayed, but the report’s team leader, Kenneth MacDicken, said the FRA had led a change in attitude over deforestation.